zhengyang-wang/GVTNets/README.md

      You will need to specify the arguments, such as npz_dataset_dir, gpu_id.
 You can refer to the scripts for the example argument settings.
 You can also tune the model parameters by modifying *network_configure.py*.

+     Explaination to some arguments:
+     ```
+     --already_cropped: include it only when training images are already cropped to patches.
+If not,
+                        you need to specify the --train_patch_size and the image will be automatically
+                        cropped.
+     --proj_model: whether to use ProjectionNet to project 3D images to 2D, only used in 3D-to-2D
+                   transform task, e.g. CARE Flywings projection'.
+     --offset: whether to add inputs to the outputs (so that the output is considered as an offset of
+               input image).
+It is applied in CARE models.
+     --probalistic: whether to train with probalistic loss, used in CARE models.
+     ```

 - To predict and evaluate the dataset: the prediction and evaluation accept the tif/tiff files as inputs.

       python predict.py [--args]